NowOrNeverDG/leetcode_for_swift/README.md

 Leetcode For Swift<br>
 -
-Leetcode For Swift focuse on providing solution to Leetcode Question.<br>
+Leetcode For Swift focuses on providing solution to Leetcode Question.<br>

 Usage<br>
 -